Classics of Mountains and Seas (山海经) is a collection of Chinese mythology, geography and medicine compiled about 3,000 to 2,500 years ago.

 Cyclops in Greek mythology.
 The three tails must have functioned in the myth also.
 Fascinating.

-A monkey-like creature known as Jufu, specialised in long-range stone hurling which terrified other beasts.
+A monkey-like creature known as Jufu, specialized in long-range stone hurling which terrified other beasts.

-A man-eating beast called Gudiao, specialised in making a human baby’s crying sound.
+A man-eating beast called Gudiao, specialized in making a human baby’s crying sound.

 Mountain Ghost.
 According to Man of Simplicity (抱朴子) by Daoist Ge Hong, Mountain Ghosts have a size of a little boy with a single leg.